shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2013-09-22-algorithm-study-series-one.md

 ### BST VS. Heap

 I was used to mix BST and Heap up.
 Now I know they are both elementary trees, but totally different.
-BST is more well organized where every left_subtree < parent_node < right_subtree; Heap is a not necessary so, and Heap is a complete tree.
+BST is more well organized where every node satisfies: left_subtree < node < right_subtree; Heap is a not necessary so.
+Waht's more, Heap is a complete tree.

 eg: In a MinHeap, root is the minimum of the whole tree.
 An new node is inserted at the last position at first, then rejust its final position through Up-Heap Bubbling.